GroveDG/gcad/README.md

 GCAD uses significant whitespace.
 Line breaks end statements and spaces separate the names of points.

+Comments are enclosed in quotation marks (") with whitespace allowed before and after.

 # Solving

 Geometric constraint solving (GCS) is an NP problem, solving complexity increases exponentially.
 As such, the current philosophy of GCAD solving is that solvers should...